Shopify Plus vs Shopify Advanced: How Much Will They Cost?

 In this blog, we'll break down the most important details you need to know before making the change to Shopify.
 We’ll compare Shopify Advanced vs Shopify Plus and we’ve also included a link to a handy template you can use to estimate the total cost of each.

-The pricing model for Shopify can be challenging to figure out, especially if you’re accustomed to an open source ecommerce platform, handling your own hosting arrangements, or managing your own payment gateway.
-All of that gets bundled in with Shopify.
+The Shopify pricing model can be challenging to figure out, especially if you’re accustomed to an open source ecommerce platform, handling your own hosting arrangements, or managing your own payment gateway.
+All of that gets bundled in with Shopify as a SaaS platform.

 Before we dive into a breakdown of Shopify-specific costs, we’ll shed some light on costs incurred while building and maintaining your Shopify website.